ramzymohammad/Image-Recognation-with-Pythorch/README.md

 ___________

-Based on the table above it, it can be seen that the Convolution Neural Network has highest Test_score. for the details you can see <a"href="https://github.com/ramzymohammad/Image-Recognation-with-Pythorch/blob/main/Image_Recognation%20with%20Neural%20Network.ipynb">'Image recognation with Neural Network'</a>. and <a"https://github.com/ramzymohammad/Image-Recognation-with-Pythorch/blob/main/Image_Recognation%20with%20CNN.ipynb">'Image recognation with CNN'</a>
+Based on the table above it, it can be seen that the Convolution Neural Network has highest Test_score. for the details you can see <a href="https://github.com/ramzymohammad/Image-Recognation-with-Pythorch/blob/main/Image_Recognation%20with%20Neural%20Network.ipynb">'Image recognation with Neural Network'</a>. and <a href="https://github.com/ramzymohammad/Image-Recognation-with-Pythorch/blob/main/Image_Recognation%20with%20CNN.ipynb">'Image recognation with CNN'</a>

 ### Thank you